nori-dot-eco/contracts/docs/README.md

 ##### Swap mechanism

 The `swap` function is the primary point of interaction with the market for buyers.
-Calls to the `swap` function include an amount of supported ERC20 tokens (_USDC_ or _BridgedPolygonNORI_) to spend and a recipient wallet address to which the _Certificate_ is minted.
-These calls also include a pre-signed authorization to transfer the corresponding amount of the supported ERC20 following the [ERC20Permit](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC20/extensions/draft-ERC20Permit.sol) pattern.
+Calls to the `swap` function include an amount of NRTs to purchase and a recipient wallet address to which the _Certificate_ is minted.
+These calls also include a pre-signed authorization to transfer the corresponding amount (including fees) of the supported ERC20 (_USDC_ or _BridgedPolygonNORI_) following the [ERC20Permit](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC20/extensions/draft-ERC20Permit.sol) pattern.
+Alternatively, the buyer can pre-approve the Market contract as a spender of the corresponding ERC20 and use the version of `swap` that does not require permit arguments.
+Note that this previously public endpoint now requires buyers to have the `SANCTION_ALLOWLIST_ROLE` to comply with sanctions laws and regulations.

 The ERC20 tokens transferred from the buyer to this contract are distributed as follows: